Dobie Gray

-Dobie Gray (born Lawrence Darrow Brown; July 26, 1940 – December 6, 2011) was an American singer and songwriter whose musical career spanned soul, country, pop, and musical theater.
-His hit songs included "The 'In' Crowd" in 1965 and "Drift Away", which was one of the biggest hits of 1973, has sold over one million copies and remains a staple of radio airplay.
+Dobie Gray (born Lawrence Darrow Brown; July 26, 1940 – December 6, 2011) was an American singer and songwriter.
+Gray's music spanned multiple genres, including soul, country, pop, and musical theater.
+His hit songs included "The 'In' Crowd" in 1965 and "Drift Away" (a cover of a song written by Mentor Williams).
+"Drift Away" was one of the biggest hits of 1973, has sold over one million copies, and remains a staple of radio airplay.

+Dobie Gray was a member of the cast of Hair at the Aquarius Theater in Hollywood from 1968 to 1969.

 Background

 Gray was born in Simonton, Texas.
 His birth name was most likely Lawrence Darrow Brown, listed in Fort Bend County birth records as being born in 1940 to Jane and Jethro C. Brown.
 Other sources suggest he may have been born Leonard Victor Ainsworth, a name he used on some early recordings.

 His family sharecropped.
 He discovered gospel music through his grandfather, a Baptist minister.